mcdominik/source/README.md

   - name (string) or array of string (in case of multiple names with equal frequency)

 ## Testing

-Testing was implemented with jest, only caching mechanism is tested run in root of the folder:
+Second db was created for testing purposes (db with index 1) Iimplemented with jest, only caching mechanism is tested run in root of this repository:
 ```bash
 npm run test:e2e -- --runInBand --forceExit
 ```